nugaon/bmt-js/README.md

 You can set `BEE_POSTAGE` environment variable with a valid Postage batch or the test will create one for you.

 The default value of the Bee Debug API endpoint is `http://localhost:1635`.
-If your address diverges from that, please, set `BEE_DEBUG_API_URL` system environment variable with yours.
+If your address diverges from that, please, set `BEE_API_URL` system environment variable with yours.

 To run test execute